Royal Tombs of the Joseon Dynasty: Tombs

-Dongguneung Cluster (동구릉)
+Donggureung (동구릉)

 This cluster is the best sample of group tombs from the Joseon era and represents the evolution of tomb architecture over a period of five hundred years.
-Seven kings and ten queens are interred in nine neung-type tombs.
-The most notable in this group is Geonwonneung (건원릉) for King Taejo, the founder of the Joseon dynasty.
-The other tombs in the cluster are Gyeongneung (경릉) (King Heonjeong and his two wives, Queen Hyohyeon and Queen Hyojeong), Hyeneung (혜릉) (Queen Danui, first wife of King Gyeongjong), Hwineung (휘릉) (Queen Jangnyeol, second wife of King Injo), Mongneung (목릉) (King Seonjo and his two wives, Queen Uiin and Queen Inmok), Sungneung (숭릉) (King Hyeonjong and Queen Myeongseong), Suneung (수릉) (Crown Prince Hyomyeong, who was posthumously honored as King Munjo, and Queen Sinjeong), Wonneung (원릉) (King Yeongjo and his second wife, Queen Jeongsun) and Myeongbinmyo (명빈묘) (Royal Noble Consort Myeong of the Andong Kim clan, a concubine of King Taejong).
+Seven kings and ten queens are interred in nine reung-type tombs.
+The most notable in this group is Geonwolleung (건원릉) for King Taejo, the founder of the Joseon dynasty.
+The other tombs in the cluster are Gyeongneung (경릉) (King Heonjeong and his two wives, Queen Hyohyeon and Queen Hyojeong), Hyereung (혜릉) (Queen Danui, first wife of King Gyeongjong), Hwireung (휘릉) (Queen Jangnyeol, second wife of King Injo), Mongneung (목릉) (King Seonjo and his two wives, Queen Uiin and Queen Inmok), Sungneung (숭릉) (King Hyeonjong and Queen Myeongseong), Sureung (수릉) (Crown Prince Hyomyeong, who was posthumously honored as King Munjo, and Queen Sinjeong), Wolleung (원릉) (King Yeongjo and his second wife, Queen Jeongsun) and Myeongbinmyo (명빈묘) (Royal Noble Consort Myeong of the Andong Kim clan, a concubine of King Taejong).
 The cluster is situated on the west bank of the Wangsukcheon Stream in the city of Guri, Gyeonggi Province.